Ancient Egypt Research Associates’ Object Typology

 For each period, ceramic types are illustrated with a line drawing, accompanied by a description that includes information on the pot’s material, manufacturing techniques, surface treatment, and shape.
 Color plates of representative ceramic types are included to give the clearest sense of the color, composition, and surface treatment.
 All four volumes provide an extensive list of suggested readings as well as a bibliography for each period.
 Introductory chapters in each book discuss the basics of pottery manufacture and analysis.
 The first comprehensive guide to Egyptian pottery, this set will prove valuable to students as well as experienced field archaeologists.
 The volumes come in paperback and spiral-bound versions.
 The spiral bound versions, with hard laminated covers and tabs, are designed especially for the field and lab.

-Download the PDFs for free by selecting one of the volumes below or order printed copies from ISD.
+Download the free PDFs by selecting one of the volumes below or order printed copies from ISD.

 Settlement and Cemetery at Giza

-This volume is the first in a series of planned volumes representing the culmination of student work prepared during our Analysis and Publication Field Schools, the final step in our four-part field school for Ministry of Antiquities Inspectors run in conjunction with the American Center for Research in Egypt since 2005.
+This volume is the first in a series of planned volumes representing the culmination of student work prepared during our Analysis and Publication Field Schools, the final step in our four-part field school for Ministry of Antiquities Inspectors run in conjunction with the American Center for Research.

 Settlement and Cemetery: Papers from the 2010 AERA-ARCE Field School presents preliminary excavation and specialist reports detailing fieldwork and material culture analysis from the Heit el-Ghurab (HeG) and Khentkawes Town (KKT) sites carried out during 2010 and 2013 field school seasons.